 A notification object describes a condition encountered during the execution of an analysis tool which is relevant to the operation of the tool itself, as opposed to being relevant to an artifact being analyzed by the tool.
 Conditions relevant to artifacts being analyzed by a tool are represented by result objects (§3.24).

-notificationDescriptorReference property
+descriptor property

-Depending on the circumstances, a notification object either SHOULD or SHALL NOT contain a property named notificationDescriptorReference whose value is a reportingDescriptor object (§3.42), which we refer to as theDescriptor, that describes this notification.
+Depending on the circumstances, a notification object either SHOULD or SHALL NOT contain a property named descriptor whose value is a reportingDescriptor object (§3.42), which we refer to as theDescriptor, that describes this notification.

-If theDescriptor exists (that is, if theTool contains a reportingDescriptor object that describes this notification), then notificationDescriptorReference SHOULD be present.
+If theDescriptor exists (that is, if theTool contains a reportingDescriptor object that describes this notification), then descriptor SHOULD be present.
 If present, it SHALL identify theDescriptor.

-If theDescriptor does not exist, notificationDescriptorReference SHALL NOT be present.
+If theDescriptor does not exist, descriptor SHALL NOT be present.

-NOTE: If theDescriptor exists but notificationDescriptorReference is absent, a SARIF consumer will not be able to locate the metadata for this notification.
+NOTE: If theDescriptor exists but descriptor is absent, a SARIF consumer will not be able to locate the metadata for this notification.

-associatedRuleDescriptorReference property
+associatedRule property

-If the condition described by the notification object is relevant to a particular analysis rule, the notification object SHOULD contain a property named associatedRuleDescriptorReference whose value is a reportingDescriptor object (§3.42) that identifies the rule.
+If the condition described by the notification object is relevant to a particular analysis rule, the notification object SHOULD contain a property named associatedRule whose value is a reportingDescriptor object (§3.42) that identifies the rule.

-EXAMPLE: In this example, there is more than one rule with id CA1711. associatedRuleDescriptorReference.index uniquely specifies the relevant rule.
+EXAMPLE: In this example, there is more than one rule with id CA1711. associatedRule.index uniquely specifies the relevant rule.

 { # A run object (§3.14).